enriquecs095/terraform-aws-autoscaling-groups-infrastructure/README.md

     aws s3 rm s3://bucket-name --recursive

-## 10. Deleting the bucket
+## 11. Deleting the bucket

 Run the following command and change the parameter "bucket_name" for the name of the bucket you want to delete:

     aws s3api delete-bucket --bucket bucket-name

-## 11. Deleting the key pairs
+## 12. Deleting the key pairs

 Run the following command and change the parameter values:**

     aws ec2 delete-key-pair --key-name "my-key" --region region-name

 ** If you need to store/delete the key pair in more than one region, change the "region-name" and run the previous command as needed.
-In this case we will need to execute the command on the regions "us-east-1" and "us-west-2".
+In this case, we will need to execute the command on the region "us-east-1" only.

 ## Documentation